Joseph Mayer (antiquary): Life

 The son of Samuel Mayer, a tanner and currier, he was born at Newcastle-under-Lyme, Staffordshire, on 23 February 1803.
 At the age of 20 he settled in Liverpool as a jeweller and goldsmith: successful in business, he was able to indulge his passion for collecting.
 In 1860 he devoted himself to the volunteer movement, and was captain of the Liverpool borough guard.
 He raised and clothed at his own expense a corps of volunteers at Bebington, Wirrall, Cheshire, where he went to live in 1860.

 Mayer retired from business in 1873, and died unmarried at Pennant House, Bebington, Cheshire, on 19 January 1886, aged 82.
 His private library, prints and manuscripts were dispersed by auction in 1887.
 He is buried in the churchyard of St Andrew's Church, Bebington.

 Collector

 Mayer acquired many thousands of drawings, engravings, and autograph letters relating to the history of art in England.
 He became the possessor of large portions of the collections of William Upcott and of Thomas Dodd, the print dealer and collector.
 Dodd was befriended in his latter days by Mayer, in whose house he died.
-In 1861 Mayer was deceived into purchasing some spurious papyri of the Gospel of Matthew and other scriptures, concocted by the forger Constantine Simonides, who also induced him to publish them.